jfischeresq/jfischeresq.github.io/media.md

 permalink: /media/
 ---

-Anyone you has met me for about one minute would agree:  I *love* to talk and present.
+Anyone who has met me for about one minute would agree:  I *love* to talk and present.
 And, I am lucky to have some amazing opportunities to participate in conferences, symposiums, and other events all over the world where I speak on a variety of topics.

 ### Past Talks